-The first technique you will be using is that of creating your own blend of spices in the form of quatre epices.
+The first technique is creating your own blend of spices in the form of quatre epices.
 Quatre epices is a mixture of four spices that is typically used in making pates and terrines.
 There are a couple of variations, but the most common one, and the one I use in this recipe consists of black pepper, cinnamon, cloves and nutmeg.

-Another key step in creating the perfect terrine is to marinate the "center meat" in this case turkey, for a few hours before you bake.
+Another key step is to marinate the "center meat" in this case turkey, for a few hours before you bake.
 Marinating allows for the flavors to really soak into the meat that is placed in strips in the center of the terrine and then released during the cooking process.

 Bacon lines loaf pan to become the outer layer of the terrine when finished.
 How many recipes do you run into where you can line something with bacon?
 You had me at "bacon".
 Yummy!!

 The terrine has to be assembled like a strata.
-Fill the bacon-lined pan half way with the ground pork.
+Fill the bacon-lined pan half way with the ground pork mixture.
 Place a layer of the marinated turkey slices and then dried apricots.
 Do those sliced apricots look like gummy worms?
 Sorry.
-Cover with pork up to 1/2 ” from the top.
+Cover with pork up to ½ " from the top.
 Fold the bacon strips toward the center.

 The last process is the cooking of the terrine in a water bath (bain Marie in French).
 This allows it to cook slowly and moisturizes the meat while it is cooked.

 When you bring the terrine out to cool, place loaf pans on a cooling rack and place a brick over it.
 Kind of strange?
 Yes.
 But the terrine has to have some weight to compress it.
 We use the standard red brick wrapped in foil but you could use a come heavy canned items if you can keep them from rolling off.